rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/local-network.md

 "bzz-raw://$(./build/bin/swarm --bzzapi http://localhost:9100 up output)"
 ```

-If this doesn't work, vrify that:
+If this doesn't work, check that:
+- The ports (specified in `bzzapi`) match the parameters for starting the nodes.
 - The size of the file is enough to trigger a cheque to be sent.
-- The ports (specified in `bzzapi`) match the parameters for starting the nodes.
+This can be verified through the value of the `paymentThreshold` variable set in the [codebase](https://github.com/ethersphere/swarm).

 ------

-# Restart the networks
+# Restart the Network

 If you want to start from scratch, simply execute the entire code again.